Bodies, black boxes handed over from Ukraine crash site

 RECOVERY EFFORTS

-European security monitors said gunmen stopped theminspecting the site when they arrived on Friday, and Ukrainianofficials said separatists had tampered with vital evidence.
+European security monitors said gunmen stopped them inspecting the site when they arrived on Friday, and Ukrainian officials said separatists had tampered with vital evidence, allegations echoed by Obama.

 Four people were killed in clashes, health officials said.

+Australian Prime Minister Tony Abbott said an Australian investigation team was in Kiev but had been unable to travel to the site.
+He said there had been some improvement with the Ukrainian government offering access.

+"But there's still a hell of a long way to go before anyone could be satisfied with the way that site is being treated," Abbott said.
+"It's more like a garden cleanup than a forensic investigation.
+This is completely unacceptable."

-(Additional reporting by Peter Graff in Hrabove, Pavel Polityuk, Natalia Zinets and Elizabeth Piper in Kiev, Jim Loney, Doina Chiacu, Ayesha Rascoe and Mark Hosenball in Washington, Michelle Nichols at the United Nations, Allison Lampert in Montreal, Lincoln Feast and Matt Siegel in Sydney, Al-Zaquan Amer Hamzah and Siva Govindasamy in Kuala Lumpur; William James in London, Julien Ponthus, Elizabeth Pineau and Emmanuel Jarryin Paris, and Gabriela Baczynska in Kiev; Writing by Giles; Elgood and Peter Cooney; Editing by Bernard Orr and Michael Perry)
+(Additional reporting by Peter Graff in Hrabove, Pavel; Polityuk, Natalia Zinets and Elizabeth Piper in Kiev, Jim Loney,; Doina Chiacu, Ayesha Rascoe and Mark Hosenball in Washington,; Michelle Nichols at the United Nations, Allison Lampert in; Montreal, Lincoln Feast and Jane Wardell in Sydney, William; James in London, Julien Ponthus, Elizabeth Pineau and Emmanuel Jarryin Paris, and Gabriela Baczynska in Kiev; Writing by Giles; Elgood and Peter Cooney; Editing by Bernard Orr)